If you are about to purchase a generator for your camper or RV, it is good to know how to Charge an RV Battery with a Generator.

 Solar Battery Chargers:

-Some solar RV charger models come with 12-volt adapters so that you can charge your batteries using normal AC power outlets in case there is no sunlight available.
+Some solar RV charger models come with 12-volt adapters to charge your batteries using normal AC power outlets in case there is no sunlight available.

 But you must beware of imitations.
 Some companies are selling fake products, which can be dangerous to use.